Skip to main content

 Konnected GDO blaQ

-(Current Price, subject to change)
+(Current price, subject to change)

-Fully local control via ESPHome; cloud optional
+Fully local control via ESPHome — cloud optional

-Native Home Assistant, Hubitat, Control4, HomeSeer, SmartThings, and Alexa integration
+Native Home Assistant, Hubitat, Control4, HomeSeer, SmartThings, and Alexa

-Open-source firmware with sub-200ms door-command latency
+Open-source firmware — sub-200ms door-command latency

 What We Love